-THE CHAIRMAN: Maybe to assist that, then -- so that we can try to accomplish that, although I think the public interest always trumps that; but nevertheless, if you were to respond in writing, Mr. Sanderson, as a result of the issues that are -- or with respect to the issues that are raised now in confidence, that will give the panel an opportunity to review that so that the next In Camera session may very well be the last one.
-And we can -- and if there are issues that arise as a result of that, that lead to us issuing a confidential letter, that may be preferable, Mr. Fulton, if that's your advice, to a series of In Camera sessions.
-Replace a series of In Camera 10 sessions with some confidential document exchanges.
-11 find this much more helpful, though.
-I mean, it's 12 much more dynamic.
-13 MR. SANDERSON: Mr. Chairman, I think I favour Mr. 14 Fulton's suggestion that in terms of whether to 15 16 respond in writing or a second session, et cetera, once I've received instructions, I'll talk to Mr. 17 Fulton and we'll jointly, maybe, come up with a 18 suggestion as to what the best way to proceed is, 19 bearing in mind both what Mr. Fulton said and what you 20 said.
-21 22 THE CHAIRMAN: I also think it's preferable if Right.
-23 counsel provides comments with respect to this In Camera session, than I do.
-I will confirm that, what 24 you have said, but I'd prefer that counsel speak to 25 26 whatever needs to be spoken to, when we return at 2
+THE CHAIRMAN: Maybe to assist that, then -- so that we can try to accomplish that, although I think the public interest always trumps that; but nevertheless,

+1 if you were to respond in writing, Mr. Sanderson, as a 2 result of the issues that are or with respect to 3 the issues that are raised now in confidence, that 4 will give the panel an opportunity to review that so 5 that the next In Camera session may very well be the 6 last one.
+And we can and if there are issues that 7 arise as a result of that, that lead to us issuing a 8 confidential letter, that may be preferable, Mr. 9 Fulton, if that's your advice, to a series of In 10 Camera sessions.
+Replace a series of In Camera 11 sessions with some confidential document exchanges.
+I 12 find this much more helpful, though.
+I mean, it's 13 much more dynamic.
+14 MR. SANDERSON: Mr. Chairman, I think I favour Mr. 15 Fulton's suggestion that in terms of whether to 16 respond in writing or a second session, et cetera, 16 17 respond in writing or a second session, et cetera, once I've received instructions, I'll talk to Mr. 17 once I've received instructions, I'll talk to Mr. 17 18 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a 17 18 19 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a suggestion as to what the best way to proceed is, 17 18 19 20 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a suggestion as to what the best way to proceed is, bearing in mind both what Mr. Fulton said and what you 17 18 19 20 21 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a suggestion as to what the best way to proceed is, bearing in mind both what Mr. Fulton said and what you said.
+17 18 19 20 21 22 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a suggestion as to what the best way to proceed is, bearing in mind both what Mr. Fulton said and what you said.
+THE CHAIRMAN: Right.
+I also think it's preferable if 17 18 19 20 21 22 23 once I've received instructions, I'll talk to Mr. Fulton and we'll jointly, maybe, come up with a suggestion as to what the best way to proceed is, bearing in mind both what Mr. Fulton said and what you said.
+THE CHAIRMAN: Right.
+I also think it's preferable if counsel provides comments with respect to this In